FOSSILGUY.COM

 • When at the cliffs, walk north and search for the fossils in the surf.

-• Open year round for day fossil collecting for a small entrance fee.
+• Open year round for day fossil collecting for a small cash entrance fee.

-• Open for Cambing and Cabin rental from Mid-April into October
+• Open for Cambing and Cabin rental from spring to fall.

 • Address: 4510 Mataoka Ln.
 Saint Leonard, Maryland 20685